henrrich/jpagefactory/README.md

 JPageFactory also supports defining different locators of the same web element for both desktop web and mobile web applications (Angular applications running in mobile browsers).

 ## Initializing page object
-Using the following APIs to initializing the page object:
+Using the following page factory APIs to initializing the page object:
 ```
 JPageFactory.initElements(SearchContext searchContext, Channel channel, Object page);